Yandex Cloud

 • backup: Flag showing whether the origin as a backup one.
 For more information about priorities, see Origin groups.

-For more information about the resources you can create with Terraform, see the provider documentation.
+For more information about the resources you can create with Terraform, see this article.

 terraform validate